Production Guide

 In the Airflow Helm chart, the securityContext can be configured in several ways:

-The same way one can configure the global securityContexts, it is also possible to configure different values for specific workloads by setting their local securityContexts as follows:
+The same way one can configure the global securityContexts.
+It is also possible to configure different values for specific workloads by setting their local securityContexts as follows:

 securityContexts: